musselwhizzle/Focus-Points/docs/Focus Points.md

 6. [Keyboard Shortcuts](#keyboard-shortcuts)
 7. [Buy me a coffee](#buy-me-a-coffee)

 The Focus Point Viewer window is not dynamically resizable.
-However, V3.2 introduces a "Size of plugin window" setting that allows you to customize the size of the plugin window.
+However, V3.2 introduces a [Size of plugin window](#size-of-plugin-window) setting that allows you to customize the size of the plugin window.
 You can choose from five options ranging from XXL to S. This setting corresponds to 80% (XXL) downto 40% (S), in increments of 10%, of the size of the Lightroom application window and it refers to the dimensions of the photo view.
 The info view and the bottom row of user controls are not included in this percentage.
 The space allocated to these areas is in addition to the size setting.